1minds3t/1minds3t/README.md

 My focus is **[omnipkg](https://github.com/1minds3t/omnipkg)**, but my philosophy is bigger: I believe in **hyper-velocity execution**.
 The barriers in software development are not fixed; they are waiting for someone with enough focus and drive to break them.

-What others see as a decade-long problem, I see as a weekend challenge.
+What others see as a decade-long problem, I see as a weekend project.

 ---